frequently asked questions

 Yes, if you have had a hip or knee replacement after January 1, 2023 you are eligible for Manitoba Health Funding for either:

-Please note if you have private insurance for physiotherapy, as per Manitoba Health, you need to exhaust your private coverage first prior to using this funding.
+Please note if you have private insurance for physiotherapy, as per Manitoba Health, you need to exhaust your private coverage first prior to using this funding and government funding may end unexpectedly.

 What should I expect during the class?